Cycling: Sagan confirms 'Pink and Green' Tour-Giro quest

 The Bora-hansgrohe leader said an eighth green points jersey at the Tour was the key to his season, while respecting a promise to race the Giro just 13 days later was important to him as a man.

-"Yes, it's green and pink," Sagan confirmed when asked if his main season came down to the Tour and Giro.
+"Yes, it's green and pink," Sagan confirmed when asked if his main season came down to the bold Tour and Giro decision.

+The programme means Sagan, known for exceptional endurance, will race a staggering 42 Grand Tour stages in just 58 days.

 "I promised them (the Giro) before the date changed, and I really want to respect that promise," added the 30-year-old Slovak.

-The Tour runs from August 29 to September 20, with the Giro embarking Oct 3.
+The Tour, where Sagan will target a record eighth sprint points green jersey, runs from Aug 29 to Sep 20, with the Giro, whose leader wears the pink jersey, embarking Oct 3.

+Sagan's German team have emerged as a major player in cycling just behind Britain's Ineos and the Dutch Jumbo-Visma outfit.

+At the Tour Bora will be led by German climber Emanuel Buchmann after his fourth place overall result in the 2019 Tour, and will also field the 2020 Paris-Nice winner Maximilian Schachmann.

 "It's the Tour then the Giro, if the world championships are in Switzerland in between that will be too hard for me and I'll skip it."

-The former three-time world champion said he may change his mind on that if the location of the race is moved away from the mountains, which is a possibility.
+The former three-time world champion said he may change his mind on the world championships if the location of the race is moved away from the mountains, which is a possibility.

 "You cannot have everything in this world, sometimes you have to make hard decisions," Sagan said.